-On a longer-term basis, the table below measures GEGC's performance since inception, 12/31/90, a 28 3/4 year period.
+On a longer-term basis, the table below measures GEGC's performance since inception, 12/31/90, a 29 year period.
 GEGC has significantly outperformed the competition and the index returns.
 GEGC also ranks well against global money managers in the databases of leading reporting agencies, such as, Russell Investments, PSN, Money Manager Review, and Nelson.
 This rank has been achieved despite the departure of some weak managers who closed or were restructured, and who thus upwardly biased remaining returns within the context of survivorship analysis.

 GEGC's success has been due to several reasons: Foremost, good stock picks, including New Age (Economy) companies (growth companies in new industries) which generally returned a premium to their respective country's small-cap index return; being focused on promising small-cap stocks that are discovered ahead of competitors whose more sizable assets make them less able to maneuver; not overindulging in the underperforming emerging markets and Japan; and, sidestepping the "dot com" and real estate bubble massacres by taking some good profits, near the apex, in companies whose stock prices were inflated by this craze.
-It also avoided the post 2008 hysteria of fear by being fully invested.
+It also avoided the post 2008 hysteria of fear by being fully invested and avoid also the subsequent flight to value by many seeking safer investments.